LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

         return false
     else:
         let lastPomHeight be the last element of delegateStore(unlockObject.delegateAddress).pomHeights
-        # lastPomHeight is also its largest element of the pomHeights array
+        # lastPomHeight is also the largest element of the pomHeights array

         if unlockObject.address == senderAddress:
             # this is a self-unvote